 Relative to all of the QBs taken with a Top 10 overall pick, Josh Allen has the most upside.
 He also has the most downside as shown by his #51 overall ranking.
-If Allen fails, he’ll confirm concerns about his inaccuracy and inability to progress beyond the FBS.
+If Allen fails, he’ll confirm concerns about his inaccuracy and questionable success against FCS competition.
 If he succeeds, the Bills got lucky.

 - Former Louisville QB Lamar Jackson cannot throw a football.
 In case you’re wondering, I’m not joking.
 He underthrew a receiver by 10 yards in a 40-yard post route.
 Jackson may become a capable receiver, but I doubt he’ll ever become a capable quarterback.